 How to Make the Apple Symbol on Windows

-To insert the Apple logo into any text you are writing under Windows:
+To insert the Apple logo into using the keyboard any text you are writing under Windows:

 - Click the Windows button.